+Figure showing the construction of a solar module from www.sunnectsolar.com

+Glazing material

-Both toughened gand acrylic can be used as the glazing section.
+Both toughened glass and acrylic can be used as the glazing section.
 The use of acrylic allow a small degree of flexing during impact, without loss of the module.
 It also reduces the weight which benefits handling.
+The transmissivity of acrylic can also be better than toughened glass.

+Backing material

-The transmissivity of acrylic can also be better than toughened glass.Various types of backing materials have proven to be successful in a marine environment.
-These being as a frameless arrangement where it is supported within a structure, marine grade where structural support is needed and for standalone arrangement.
+Various types of backing materials have proven to be successful in a marine environment.
+These being Polyvinylfluorid foil as a frameless arrangement where it is supported within a structure, marine grade aluminium where structural support is needed and stainless steel for standalone arrangement.
 A glass / glass structure within a frame is also used when the solar modules are land based and protected from direct action from the sea.

 Quality

 The quality of photovoltaic solar panels: